-- 1. Deploy the load balancer instance as described starting on page 12 - 2.
-Add a second subnet to your VPC, skip this step if you already have one - 3.
-Deploy your required session host server instances into the second subnet
+- 1. Deploy the load balancer instance as described in Deploying Enterprise AWS. - 2.
+Add a second subnet to your VPC, skip this step if you already have one. - 3.
+Deploy your required session host server instances into the second subnet.

-- 1. Using the WebUI, navigate to: Cluster Configuration > Layer 7 Virtual Service and click Add a New Virtual Service - 2.
+- Using the WebUI, navigate to: Cluster Configuration > Layer 7 Virtual Services and click Add a New Virtual Service. - 2.
 Enter the following details: